cheng-01037/cheng-01037.github.io/index.md

 Hi there!

-I am currently a postdoctoral research associate at the [Computational Cardiac Imaging group](https://oreganlab.org/), [Institute of Clinical Sciences, Imperial College London](https://www.imperial.ac.uk/institute-clinical-sciences/).
-I am also with the [BioMedIA group](https://biomedia.doc.ic.ac.uk/), [Department of Computing, Imperial College London](https://www.imperial.ac.uk/computing), where I obtained my Ph.D. degree in Computing Research.
+I am a lecturer at the [Department of Engineering Science, University of Oxford](https://eng.ox.ac.uk/).
+Previously, I was a postdoctoral researcher at the [Institute of Clinical Sciences, Imperial College London](https://www.imperial.ac.uk/institute-clinical-sciences/).
+Before that, I obtained my PhD at the [Department of Computing, Imperial College London](https://www.imperial.ac.uk/computing/) in April 2023.

 ## Research Interests

-- **Medical image computing**: Pioneering the development of **trustworthy**, **robust**, and **data-efficient** algorithms for medical image computing, these techniques are specifically crafted for practical implementation in both **clinical settings** and **research-oriented workflows**.
+- Multimodal machine learning for healthcare data (e.g., image, signal, and language)
+- Domain generalization and uncertainty modeling for trustworthy machine learning in medical image computing
+- Few-/zero-shot learning for data-efficient machine learning in medical image computing
+- Machine learning for medical sciences

-- **Key words**: Uncertainty Estimation; Domain generalization; Few-shot Learning; Semantic Image Segmentation; MRI Reconstruction; Cardiac Imaging
+  **Key words**: Uncertainty Estimation; Domain generalization; Few-shot/Zero-shot Learning; Semantic Image Segmentation; MRI Reconstruction; Cardiac Imaging

 ## News

+- **[Apr.
+2024]** Started my lectureship at Department of Engineering Science, [University of Oxford](https://eng.ox.ac.uk/).
+- **[Apr.
+2024]** We are calling for participants for the [CMRxRecon2024 Challenge](https://cmrxrecon.github.io/2024/Home.html) and [UNSURE 2024 Workshop](https://unsuremiccai.github.io/) at MICCAI 2024.
 - **[Dec.
 2023]** Awarded the Imperial College London [Seeds for Success Fund](https://www.imperial.ac.uk/postdoc-fellows-development-centre/resources/pfdc-funds/seeds-for-success-fund/), for the topic of trustworthy machine learning for MRI reconstruction (project lead, 2024 cohort).
 - **[Nov.
 2023]** Our paper about [test-time adaptation for MRI super-resolution](https://drive.google.com/file/d/18tTEhiCETnAJbxvCKJw9D3B2nSbySDc9/view) was accepted for Med-NeurIPS 2023.
 - **[Oct.
 2023]** Awarded as a gold distinguished reviewer for [IEEE Transactions on Medical Imaging](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=42).